pantheon-systems/documentation/source/docs/articles/drupal.md

 ##Get Started
 [Migrate an existing Drupal site](/docs/articles/sites/migrate) or [launch a new one](/docs/articles/getting-started/) using the Pantheon Dashboard.

-## Clone a Drupal Site From a Dashboard Backup
+## Clone a Drupal Site From a Backup
 See [Cloning an Existing Site from a Dashboard Backup](/docs/articles/sites/backups/cloning-an-existing-site-from-a-dashboard-backup/).

-##Major Version Upgrades
+## Major Version Upgrades
 The best practice for doing a major Drupal revision upgrade (e.g. version 6 to version 7) is to start a new site.
 Even the simplest of upgrades require their own QA and deployment process, and trying to do an upgrade on an existing site is not a recipe for success.

 Also, Pantheon needs to track the proper upstream for your site to deliver core updates.
-By starting a new site for the upgrade, you ensure that future core updates will be available via the Dashboard.
+By starting a new site for the upgrade, you ensure that future core updates are available via the Dashboard.
 [Learn more](/docs/articles/drupal/major-version-drupal-upgrades/).

 ## Updating Modules
 See [Updating Modules Through Drupal](/docs/articles/drupal/updating-modules-through-drupal/).

-##Apache Solr
+## Apache Solr
 [Apache Solr](/docs/articles/sites/apache-solr/) is an open source system for indexing and searching website content.
 We manage a cluster of fast Solr index servers that communicate with your site via these popular Drupal modules:

 ​[Apache Solr](https://drupal.org/project/apachesolr) - 7.x-1.4 and 6.x-1.8